KRSC-FM

-KRSC-FM (91.3 FM) is a student-run college radio station at Rogers State University licensed to Claremore, Oklahoma serving the Tulsa, Oklahoma, area.
+KRSC-FM (91.3 FM) is a student-run college radio station at Rogers State University licensed to Claremore, Oklahoma, United States serving the Tulsa area.
 It broadcasts 24 hours a day at 2200 watts.

 Music

 The station plays a mix of all styles and is classified as "college alternative."
 It also hosts a number of specialty shows including punk rock, bluegrass, classic country, reggae, world, Latin, hip hop, ska, electronica, garage and others.